prebid/prebid.github.io/dev-docs/modules/consentManagementUsp.md

 If you are submitting changes to an adapter to support this approach, please also submit a PR to the [docs repo](https://github.com/prebid/prebid.github.io) to add the `usp_supported: true` variable to your respective page in the [bidders directory](https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders).  **This will ensure that your adapter's name will automatically appear on the list of adapters supporting US Privacy.**

-### Bidder Adapter US PrivacyIntegration
+### Bidder Adapter US Privacy Integration

-To find the US Privacy/CCPA consent information to pass along to your system, adapters should look for the `bidderRequest.uspConsent` field in their buildRequests() method.
+To find the US Privacy/CCPA consent information to pass along to your system, adapters should look for the `bidderRequest.uspConsent` field in their `buildRequests()` method.
 Below is a sample of how the data is structured in the `bidderRequest` object:

 {% highlight js %}